 Ethical Urban Living

 Urban areas are towns, cities, and suburbs that feature high population densities situated in a built-up physical landscape.
 Within these spaces, social policies and legal institutions have a dramatic effect on the way we are able to live our lives, from quality of water, air and food issues to employment, educational and cultural opportunities and experiences; from matters of public and private health, safety and security to the expression of justice, liberty and freedom.
+Thus urban areas are the perfect place to see both how practices, both just and unjust, well-reasoned and ill-conceived, take effect.

 Situated in Flint, MI, CCN and the Sylvester Broome Empowerment Village take seriously that policy decisions and social practices, both historical and current, have dramatically shaped and controlled the lives of individuals living in urban settings.